sunspai1/Microsoft-apps-with-data-AI/Hands-on lab/Before the HOL - Innovate and modernize apps with Data and AI.md

 3. Select the **Review + create** button, then **Create**.
 The provisioning of your deployment resources will take approximately 6 minutes.

-    > **Note**: You may experience a deployment step failing in regards to Role Assignment.
+    > **Note**: You may experience a deployment step failing in regard to Role Assignment.
 This error may safely be ignored.

 ### Task 3: Provision an Ubuntu Virtual Machine